 Epidemiology is the study of the distribution and determinants of disease and health in a defined population.
 This course will provide an introduction to key epidemiological concepts and methods.
 The course will focus on public health epidemiology, including a stream on public health infectious disease and outbreak investigation.
 Core research designs will be discussed and problems related to bias and confounding will be examined.
 Current trends in incidence, prevention, mortality and morbidity for important diseases in Canada will be reviewed.
 No previous experience with epidemiology is required.
 Some knowledge of human health would be an advantage.
-This is a 5-day course (approx 8:30-5pm).
+This is a 5-day course (approx. 8:30-5pm).
 Recommended Textbook: Gordis Epidemiology, Sixth Edition (2019) by David Celentao and Moyses Szklo.

 Introduction to Biostatistics

-*Note: Course fees are $500 for a single 2-day course, $800 for a single 5-day course or $1500 for both 5-day courses for students registered full-time in an affiliated graduate program at the University of Ottawa (MSc Epidemiology, Medical Residency Program, PhD Population Health or Population Health Risk Assessment and Management Graduate Certificate).
+*Note: Course fees are $500 for a single 5-day course or $900 for both 5-day courses for students registered full-time in an affiliated program at the University of Ottawa (MSc Epidemiology, MPH, Medical Residency Program, PhD Population Health or Population Health Risk Assessment and Management Graduate Certificate).
 Proof of registration (i.e. copy of acceptance letter) in the parent program must be submitted via JPEG at the time of registration (i.e. please convert the first page of your acceptance letter to a JPEG and attach when prompted during your registration.)